Can Local Learning Match Self-Supervised Backpropagation?: Empirical results

 \paragraph{Local-SSL reaches the performance of BP-SSL.} Reaching the performance of backpropagation has been notoriously hard with local supervised learning rules~\cite{akrout2019wm,launay2020direct}, and it was also never achieved in SSL setups.
-For our CLAPP++ variants with spatial dependence (CLAPP++, CLAPP++DFB, CLAPP++both), we find that local-SSL brings downstream classification accuracies close to the performance of BP-SSL.
-The most comparable BP-SSL baseline is BP-CLAPP++, for which we optimized the CLAPP++ loss function of the last layer end-to-end with BP (BP-CLAPP++ in Figure \ref{fig_ablation}, Table \ref{tab: clapp_compare}).
-To further show that this achievement is not trivially caused by the limitation of the SSL loss used by CLAPP++, we also train the InfoNCE loss, used in CPC and SimCLR \cite{oord2018representation,chen2020simclr}.
-As shown in Table \ref{tab: clapp_compare}, the performance is also similar to our local CLAPP++ algorithm.
-Note that our BP-InfoNCE baseline is not however the state-of-the art of global BP-SSL.
+For our CLAPP++ variants with spatial dependence (CLAPP++, CLAPP++DFB, CLAPP++both), we find that local-SSL brings downstream classification accuracies close to the performance of BP-SSL on CIFAR-10, STL-10 and TinyImageNet.
+The most comparable BP-SSL baseline is BP-CLAPP++, where the CLAPP++ loss function of the last layer is optimized end-to-end with BP (BP-CLAPP++ in Figure \ref{fig_ablation}, Table \ref{tab: clapp_compare}).
+The margin in classification accuracy has disappeared between our local CLAPP++ and BP-CLAPP++ on all datasets with the exception of ImageNet which is harder and has a higher image resolution.
+To further show that this achievement is not trivially caused by the limitation of the SSL loss used by CLAPP++, we also train the InfoNCE loss, which is used in CPC, SimCLR and CLIP \cite{oord2018representation,chen2020simclr,radford2021learning}.
+As shown in Table \ref{tab: clapp_compare}, our local CLAPP++ algorithm also matches the performance of BP-InfoNCE on CIFAR-10, STL-10 and Tiny ImageNet.
+Note that our BP-InfoNCE baseline is not, however, the state-of-the-art of global BP-SSL.
 It uses linear projection heads and the same VGG architecture as CLAPP++.
 Better performance is expected with non-linear projection heads and ResNet architecture~\cite{chen2020simclr}.